Technique- “Velveting” Paleo Style

 Enter, once again, the lovely coconut.

-Using Bob's Red Mill Coconut Flour (JUST coconut- nothing added), I used the same technique while preparing a Paleo-ized Chicken Piccata (skipping the capers and butter and flour).
+Using a plain coconut flour (JUST coconut- nothing added), I used the same technique while preparing a Paleo-ized Chicken Piccata (skipping the capers and butter and flour).

 Cut chicken breasts in half to make cutlets.
 Then, pat dry and dredge lightly in coconut flour.
 Cook in olive oil in a case iron skillet over med-high for about 2 -3 minutes on one side, then flip and repeat on the other side.